3 Safety Tips for a Solo RV Trip

 Confidence Is Key

 When you look like you know what you’re doing, people automatically think that you do.
 If you fumble with your equipment, drive like an amateur, or otherwise act nervous, people might see you as an easy target.
 On the other hand, when you move and act with confidence, you deter any thieves or other threats looking for an easy target.
 Remember that practice makes perfect.
-Go on a few test drives before you take your RV out on a long trip.
+Go on a few test drives before you take a long trip filled with solo RVing.
 Additionally, if you’re uncertain about camping alone, go on trips with friends first to get the hang of it.
 With a little experience under your belt, you can handle your RV and other equipment with all the confidence of a professional.

 Stay Connected to Others